Access-Labs-Inc/docs/src/content/docs/creator-guides/access-api.md

 In order to communiate with the API endpoints, you'll need an API key.

-To get your API key, please contact us.
+We currently share the API key with select partners and creators.
+Contact us if you are interested.

 The Access API is documented with Swagger.
-You can browser the documentation at [https://go-papi.accessprotocol.co/swagger/index.html](https://go-papi.accessprotocol.co/swagger/index.html).
+Documentation is available at [papi.accessprotocol.co/swagger/](https://papi.accessprotocol.co/swagger/index.html).